Skip to main content

 Target hideBehavior

 This option controls how Happo handles elements with the data-happo-hide attribute.
-The default is to make the elements with this attribute invisible.
-By using the value ignore, you can make the content appear in the screenshots but not taken into account when comparing.
+By default, elements with this attribute are made invisible.
+Use the value ignore to make the content appear in screenshots but exclude it from comparison.

 module.exports = {